raineorshine/creatable/README.md

-Write HTML without leaving Javascript land.
 Create DOM Elements with nestable arrays that reflect the structure of HTML.

 ```javascript
 document.body.appendChild(create(